SymphonyGen: 3D Hierarchical Orchestral Generation with Controllable Harmony Skeleton: Methodology

 \subsection{Reinforcement Learning via GRPO}

-After pretraining, the model is refined using Group Relative Policy Optimization (GRPO)~\cite{GRPO}.
-In each GRPO epoch, we sample $K$ harmony skeletons.
-For each skeleton, we generate a group of $G$ musical pieces.
-GRPO estimates the advantage function by normalizing rewards within each group, allowing the model to efficiently explore diverse orchestration strategies by the same harmony condition.
+After pretraining, the model is refined with reinforcement learning via Group Relative Policy Optimization (GRPO)~\cite{GRPO}.
+In each epoch, $K$ harmony skeletons are sampled.
+For each skeleton, a group of $G$ musical pieces are sampled from the model.
+Advantages of each piece are estimated by normalizing rewards within the group, effectively comparing different orchestrations of the same harmony skeleton.
+Details on the GRPO algorithm and its loss function can be found in the original paper~\cite{GRPO}; here we focus on describing the reward function.

-The reward function is given by CLaMP 3~\cite{CLaMP3}, a three-way alignment model for text, audio, and music score.
-We utilize its audio encoder to embed the audio converted from MIDI outputs by MuseScore 3.6.2.
-After pooling, the cosine similarity against the centroid embedding of a reference audio set serves as the reward.
+We utilize the audio encoder of CLaMP 3~\cite{CLaMP3}, a three-way cross-modal alignment model between sheet music, audio, and text.
+Each musical piece is first synthesized by MuseScore~3, then embedded by CLaMP 3 with average pooling over 5-second windows.
+The cosine similarity score against the centroid embedding of a reference audio set serves as the reward.

-This cross-modal reward has three primary advantages: (1) it captures high-dimensional orchestral features that are difficult to specify via rule-based rewards; (2) it bypasses the ``symbolic data bottleneck'' by utilizing high-quality audio recordings as the training signal; and (3) it uses a reference set of different modality from the pretraining dataset, thereby reducing plagiarism risks.
+This setup is a variant of NotaGen's CLaMP-DPO, which uses CLaMP 2 sheet music embeddings.
+In their work, the entire reference set is partitioned into 112 labels (Period, Composer, Instrumentation) for style-conditioned generation, whereas we have so far experimented with only a single style derived from a few reference tracks.